pacifica/pacifica-cli/docs/configuration.md

 variable is set to `uploader.json`.
 However, it could be managed at a system level or changed on the command line by the `--config` option.

+The directories the `UPLOADER_CONFIG` are looked for in order are:

+ - `/etc/pacifica-cli/uploader.json`
+ - `VIRTUAL_ENV_ROOT/pacifica-cli/uploader.json`
+ - `~/.pacifica_cli/uploader.json`
+ - `$PWD/uploader.json`

+The command line is evaluated last so it will override any of the previous paths.

 The contents of the metadata configuration file is complex and should be read from [here](https://pacifica-uploader.readthedocs.io/en/latest/metadataconfig.html).